Akmazad/deepBrain/Training 2/readme.md

 ## Usage
 ### Data Preparation
 The preprocessing steps yields data that contains both input DNA seqeunce and corresponding label for all chromosomes combined in a single file.
-This file looks like following:
+Note, each record in this file has at least one TF signal present.
+The file header looks like the following:

 | chr | start | end | dna.seq | id | strand | 2 Accetylation features | 1 RNA-seq feature | 128 TF features |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |